micheleusuelli/micheleusuelli.github.io/README.md

 ## My articles

-My latest articles explain data science in a simple high-level manner, aiming to demystify data science.
+My latest articles explain data science in a simple manner, aiming to demystify the topic.

 My first articles are more technical and they show how to run data science experiments on large scale using tools like R and Hadoop.